⚠️

 3. Save as a new document or a different filetype (e.g. a template or PDF) using File > Save As.

-Save button in Word
+Save as button under file in Word

 This will then bring up these options to choose where to save, what the name of the file should be and what filetype you need to save it as.
 Double click This PC to browse a location.

-Save As button in Word
+Save As options This PC in Word

-Save As browse window
+Save As browse window in Word